 One other piece of evidence that could shed light on the evolution of well-being in Québec is suicide data.
 Figure 10 shows suicide rates in Ontario and Québec for all ages but separated by gender.
-These data show, most notably, a dramatic rise in completed male suicides in Québec during the Quiet Revolution and, since 2000, a sharp decrease in this rate.
+These data show, most notably, a dramatic rise in completed male suicides in Québec during the Quiet Revolution and, since 2000, a sharp decrease in this rate (see also Cormier and Klerman, 1985; Gagné and St-Laurent, 2008).
 While suicide rates for females are lower and have a less dramatic rise in both provinces, it should be noted that the pattern across genders for attempted suicides is typically quite different than for successful ones.
 Although Figure 10 shows an increase in the 1960's and 1970's in Ontario as well as Québec, the data nevertheless suggest the possibility that the convergence of life satisfaction during the 1990s, observed and investigated in the present work, may represent a recovery by Québec from the conditions associated with the peak in its suicide rates, rather than an improvement of SWL from a long-term, lower baseline in Québec.